jared-richard-clarke/student/rust/notes/ownership.md

 - **immutable references ( shared references )**: permit aliasing but disallow mutation.
 - **mutable references ( unique references )**: temporarily provide mutable access to data without moving it — one alias at a time.

-## Pointer Safety Principle

-Data must outlive any references to it.